 There are many small, local, independent enterprises and initiatives in the UK and elsewhere that help people to benefit from Real Bread making.
 Most, however, operate in isolation and not always with adequate recognition or support.
 As such their learning and success tends not to be shared widely or remains virtually unrecorded.

 Based on the findings of our 2013 report Rising Up, Together We Rise aims to help turn ‘islands of good practice’ into a landscape where the therapeutic, employment, social and educational opportunities of making bread by hand are promoted widely and routinely made available to thousands more people facing ongoing challenges, such as living with mental health issues or learning disabilities.

-The inclusive nature of the Campaign means that we'll work to ensure Together We Rise helps as many people as possible.
+The inclusive nature of the Campaign means that we're working to ensure Together We Rise helps as many people as possible.

-The intended main beneficiaries of our work will be people living with mental health issues.
+The intended main beneficiaries of our work are people living with mental health issues.

-We also plan to help people facing the following challenges:
+We are also hoping to help people facing challenges such as:

 There is some great work being done around the UK and beyond involving Real Bread making.

-So far we have consulted people from the following organisations that use Real Bread making (or cooking or other crafts with which parallels can be drawn) in their own work with groups of people facing social exclusion that we have come across so far include:
+Organisations that use Real Bread making (or cooking or other crafts with which parallels can be drawn) in their own work with groups of people facing social exclusion that we have come across so far include: